TBFY/knowledge-graph/docker-image/README.md

 * `RML_FOLDER:` Folder location for RML inside the Docker container.
 Use the default value `/home/rml-mappings` that is configured for the Docker image.
 * `START_DATE:` Start date for data to be ingested.
 The default value is `2020-01-01`.
 Change this accordingly.
 * `END_DATE:` End date for data to no longer be ingested.
 The service terminates at this date (+ days delayed).
 The default value is `2020-12-31`.
 Change this accordingly.
-* `DAYS_DELAYED:` Number of days to wait before ingestion the data at a certain date.
-The default value is `3`.
+* `DAYS_DELAYED:` Number of days to wait before ingesting the data at a specific date.
+The default value is `1`, which means that the service ingests the data from the day before.
 Change this accordingly.
-One reason to delay the data ingestion in this manner is due to the fact that data are not neccessarily available at the source at the exact date.
 * `DAILY_SCHEDULE:` Time to run the daily ingestion.
 The default value is `03:00`.
 Change this accordingly.
 * `OUTPUT_FOLDER:` Folder location for the ingested data to be stored inside the Docker container.
 Use the default value `/ingestion` that is configured for the Docker image.
 It is suggested that you map this to a e.g. a local folder on the Ubuntu server running the Docker container.
 The Docker compose file uses the `volmues:` configuration setting `/data/ingestion:/ingestion` to redirect to a folder `/data/ingestion` that must be created on the Ubuntu server.
 * `TBFY_FUSEKI_URL:` The URL of the Apache Fuseki server that you are running.